-A standard pair of ratcheted handcuffs have seven main components.
+A standard pair of ratcheted handcuffs has seven main components.
 This includes the locking mechanism, the swivel, the chain, the double strand, the single strand, the rivet, and the ratchet teeth on the single strand arm.
-Some handcuffs may include additional components but for the most part this is what a common handcuff will consist of.
+Some handcuffs may include additional components but for the most part, this is what a common handcuff will consist of.

 Handcuff Locking Mechanisms

-As with any skill, becoming proficient at breaking out of handcuffs requires not only practice, but also a basic understanding of how these devices operate.
+As with any skill, becoming proficient at escaping handcuffs requires not only practice but also a basic understanding of how these devices operate.
 Since the invention of the ratcheted handcuff by W.V Adams in 1862, nearly every style of handcuff used today falls under two categories of locking mechanism: the “single-lock” or the “double-lock.”